-In my work with organizations, including the training and coaching I do, one constant question that arises relates to Advisory Councils.
-In some instances, an executive wants to start one and is seeking some advice.
-In other instances, one already exists but doesn't function effectively; the organization leaders want to elevate the work (which typically means more attention to giving and getting financial support for the institution) of the council.
+In my work with college and universities, particularly the training and coaching I do for academic leaders, one constant question that arises relates to a Dean's Advisory Council.
+In some instances, the dean wants to start one and is seeking advice.
+In other instances, a dean already has one, but doesn't think it is functioning effectively and wants to elevate the work (which typically means more attention to giving and getting financial support for the college) of the council.

-It seems to me (and has for a long time) that, by taking some basic and fairly straight-forward steps, these leadership volunteer groups can be more helpful to the organization and its leaders, while also being more satisfying and rewarding for those who serve.
+It seems to me (and has for a long time) that, by taking some basic and fairly straight-forward steps, these volunteer groups can be more helpful to the college and dean, while also being more satisfying and rewarding for those who serve.
 How so?

 Let's begin with being clear about what we want from this leadership volunteer group.
 Here we need to be honest with ourselves.
 I suspect we want some engagement in giving.
-We would also like for the members to help connect the executive director to important potential benefactors, companies that may benefit from the work we do, and/or the enrichments we may add to the community.
+We would also like for the members to help connect the dean/college to important potential benefactors, potential employers of our graduates, companies that may benefit from our research and/or the education we can offer employees.
 We may also want and need advice.
-They could also provide insight into management/leadership principles that would be useful to the leadership team.
+They could also provide insight into management/leadership principles that would be useful to the dean and her/his leadership team.
 They could act as a focus group to assist in planning.
 They could address concerns/issues that arise on an ad hoc basis.
-In short there are many ways this body could be meaningfully engaged in helping the organization and community she/he serves.
-Once we have clarity about that, we can more effectively recruit members and those members will have a clear understanding of what they are signing on to doing.
+In short, there are many ways this body could be meaningfully engaged in helping the college.
+Once we have clarity about what we want from the council, we can more effectively recruit members and those members will have a clear understanding of what they are signing on to doing.

 Let's move from expectations to nomenclature.
 When conducting training sessions for deans, I will frequently ask them the question: "How many of you have advisory councils?"
 Virtually all raise their hands.
 I quickly follow up with another question: "How many of you want advice?"
 Most of the hands drop and that question elicits knowing smiles and some laughter.
-In short, the name we give this volunteer leadership group sets expectations.
+In short, the name we give this volunteer group sets expectations.
 If the expectations go beyond providing advice, then let's banish "advisory" from the name we give to the group.
-What we want is more like "leadership."
-Maybe Dean's Leadership Council would be a more appropriate name.
+What we want is more akin to "leadership."
+Maybe Dean's Leadership Council would be a more appropriate name for this volunteer group.

-Consider how you want to handle the question of giving.
-Some go with a "pay to play" model, that requires a minimum contribution for members of the council.
+Next, consider how you want to handle the question of giving.
+Some go with a "pay to play" model that requires a minimum contribution for members of the council.
 If you go that route, you will want and need to consistently enforce it.
-And you will need to indicate that this is a minimum expectation.
-Others indicate that providing philanthropic support for the organization is an essential component of membership but indicate that what is appropriate from a given member varies, but is still expected.
+And you will need to indicate that this is a minimum expectation for any member.
+Others indicate that providing philanthropic support for the college is an essential component of membership but indicate that what is appropriate from a given member varies but is still expected.